George II of Great Britain: Marriage

 George's father did not want his son to enter into a loveless arranged marriage as he had and wanted him to have the opportunity of meeting his bride before any formal arrangements were made.
 Negotiations from 1702 for the hand of Princess Hedvig Sophia of Sweden, Dowager Duchess and regent of Holstein-Gottorp, came to nothing.
-In June 1705, under the false name "Monsieur de Busch", George visited the Ansbach court at its summer residence in Triesdorf to investigate incognito a marriage prospect: Caroline of Ansbach, the former ward of his aunt Queen Sophia Charlotte of Prussia.
+In June 1705, under the false name "Monsieur de Busch", George visited the Ansbach court at its summer residence in Triesdorf to investigate incognito a marriage prospect: Princess Caroline of Ansbach, the former ward of his aunt Queen Sophia Charlotte of Prussia.
 The English envoy to Hanover, Edmund Poley, reported that George was so taken by "the good character he had of her that he would not think of anybody else".
 A marriage contract was concluded by the end of July.
-On 22 August / 2 September 1705 Caroline arrived in Hanover for her wedding, which was held the same evening in the chapel at Herrenhausen.
+On 22 August / 2 September 1705 Caroline arrived in Hanover for her wedding, which was held the same evening in the chapel at Herrenhausen Palace.

 George was keen to participate in the war against France in Flanders, but his father refused to let him join the army in an active role until he had a son and heir.
 In early 1707 George's hopes were fulfilled when Caroline gave birth to a son, Frederick.
 In July Caroline fell seriously ill with smallpox, and George caught the infection after staying by her side devotedly during her illness.
 They both recovered.
 In 1708 George participated in the Battle of Oudenarde in the vanguard of the Hanoverian cavalry; his horse and a colonel immediately beside him were killed, but George survived unharmed.
 The British commander, Marlborough, wrote that George "distinguished himself extremely, charging at the head of and animating by his example [the Hanoverian] troops, who played a good part in this happy victory".
-Between 1709 and 1713 George and Caroline had three more children, all girls: Anne, Amelia, and Caroline.
+Between 1709 and 1713 George and Caroline had three daughters: Anne, Amelia, and Caroline.

 By 1714 Queen Anne's health had declined, and British Whigs, who supported the Hanoverian succession, thought it prudent for one of the Hanoverians to live in England to safeguard the Protestant succession on Anne's death.
 As George was a peer of the realm (as Duke of Cambridge), it was suggested that he be summoned to Parliament to sit in the House of Lords.
 Both Anne and George's father refused to support the plan, although George, Caroline, and Sophia were all in favour.
 George did not go.
 Within the year both Sophia and Anne were dead, and George's father was king.